-There is a range of drugs used to treat Inflammatory Bowel Disease (IBD).
-Initially, the aim of drug treatment is to reduce inflammation in the gut to bring relief from symptoms are induce (bring about) remission).
-Once the condition is under control, your doctor will usually continue to prescribe drugs to maintain remission and prevent relapse – this is called maintenance treatment.
+At first, medicines aim to reduce inflammation in the gut to bring about remission.
+Remission is when you feel better and your Crohn's or Colitis symptoms aren't bothering you.
+Once the condition is under control, your doctor will usually continue to prescribe drugs to maintain remission and prevent relapse (feeling unwell again) – this is called maintenance treatment.

 Following my surgery, there’s nothing stopping me, and since I came back from surgery I’ve missed just one day’s training.
 I’m living a normal life again, balancing football with a busy family life.